asubb/kafka-suite/readme.md

 ## TODOs

-* stopping reassignment automation:
-    - remove /admin/reassignment
-    - clean up partitions in /brokers/topics/$topic -- should be the same as ... ???
 * `reassignment --wait` to update all data, not only reassignment
 * cluster info:
-    * racks
     * who is controller
 * consumers
     - list